unforswearing/applescript/README.md

 Applescript
 ============

-> ⚠️ I will not be adding many new files to this repo until I am able to test the current scripts with the latest version of MacOS (Mojave).
+> ⚠️ I will not be adding many new files to this repo until I am able to test the current scripts with the latest versions of MacOS (Mojave and Catalina).
 Feel free to open a pull request if you would like to add a new script file.

 This repository serves as a collection of Applescript snippets that can be used individually or part of a larger project.
 Many of these snippets were written as I was learning to use Applescript, and may not represent the best method of undertaking a particular task.
 Feel free to open an issue or pull request if you find that any of these files do not work for you.
 You may also open a pull request if you would like to add a script or snippet.